AdilAhmed11/ts-snake-game/snake-game/research-notes.md

 When the snake hits the food the score should increase.
 Need a variable declared at the top for the score and that should equal 0.
 USE JS/TS challenges.
 Need to put a line in the function where the snake hits the food, e.g., score += score; ????
-Why isn't it updating on the actual score board???????????
+Why isn't it updating on the actual score board??????????? scoreElement queryselector.
+I'm such an idiot. use the same trick with the snake for updating score - innertext HTML

 ### QUESTIONS